Rwanda - Africa's Switzerland

 Rwanda is at the heart of Africa.
 It’s also known as Africa’s Switzerland: small, green, mountainous and very neat, surprisingly clean and manicured, with little hedges and brickwork lining the roads.
+The hills give it its alternative soubriquet, 'Land of 1,000 Hills'.
 Rwanda is deliciously warm and pretty, with refreshing alpine air.
-Most of the roads are good - Chinese built like most of the roads in Africa it seems - though steep and irritatingly blocked by slow trucks at times.
-Two thirds of the terraced land over which they swoop is devoted to agriculture, mostly tea and coffee.
-Much of it was devastated during the very recent civil wars.
+Most of the roads are good - Chinese built, like most of the roads in Africa it seems - though steep and irritatingly blocked by slow trucks at times.
+Two thirds of the terraced land, over which they swoop, is devoted to agriculture, mostly tea and coffee.
+Perhaps surprisingly, given the alpine feel, this is the most densely populated country in mainland Africa and land has to be utilised efficiently.

 In Search of Chimpanzees - Nyungwe Forest National Park